How do students become involved in Early College High School (ECHS)?

 Is there a cost involved to the students?

-No. ACC and the participating school districts cover or waive the cost of textbooks, tuition, and fees for ECHS students taking college-level courses for up to 60 college credits. back to top
+No. ACC and the participating school districts cover or waive the cost of textbooks, tuition, and fees for ECHS students taking college-level courses for up to 60 college credits and/or an associate degree.

 Is ECHS only for students who plan to attend ACC after high school?